 Anne Smith became part of the intestinal malrotation community in March 2012, when her three-week-old daughter first showed signs of what was originally thought to be lactose intolerance or a stomach virus.
 After five days of intermittent bilious vomiting, Mary Brooks Smith was rushed into emergency surgery at Children's Hospital of Greenville Health System with a diagnosis of intestinal malrotation and volvulus.
 After an initially challenging recovery, Mary Brooks has grown into a thriving kindergartener.
 Anne and her family of six live in Greenville, South Carolina, where she is a member of the GHS Women's Health advisory board and owns Avery Smith Communications, a public relations firm.

-Erin became passionate about intestinal malrotation after her daughter Hazel was diagnosed shortly before her third birthday.
+Erin became passionate about intestinal malrotation after her daughter Hazel was diagnosed at age three.
 Hazel began vomiting bile within hours of her birth, but her pediatrician was unfamiliar with malrotation, and blamed the symptoms on reflux.
 Hazel continued to vomit episodically and was finally tested for intestinal malrotation at 16 months of age.
 However, after receiving false negatives on both an upper GI series and ultrasound, Hazel's gastroenterologist misdiagnosed her with cyclic vomiting syndrome.
 Hazel was treated for CVS until an emergency physician properly diagnosed her with intestinal malrotation and a midgut volvulus nearly two years later.
 Hazel's surgeon stated that she was likely in a small group of people with intestinal malrotation who were able to suffer from intermittent volvulus.
 The difficulty in diagnosing Hazel, as well as a lack of knowledge from medical professionals over the years inspired Erin to begin advocating for intestinal malrotation awareness.
 Erin lives in the New York City area and recently made a career change from television production to nursing.

 Jennie became part of the intestinal malrotation and short bowel syndrome communities in March 2015, when her 18-month-old son Brayden had a mid-gut volvulus.
 Brayden woke up with a stomach ache one morning, his condition deteriorated throughout the day, and by the afternoon he was rushed to the local emergency room.
 Despite coming in for abdominal pain and vomiting, he was initially diagnosed with diabetes and pneumonia.
 His condition continued to decline and he was life flighted to a nearby pediatric hospital where further testing was done, eventually leading to exploratory surgery.
 Surgery revealed that all but a few small pieces of Brayden's bowel had died and Jennie's family was told they should prepare to say goodbye.
 That night, Brayden's doctor contacted Boston Children's Hospital who said they were willing to try to work with anything.
 Jennie's family went from being told they would lose Brayden, to having hope.
 Brayden is currently participating in the Gattex trial at Boston Children's Hospital.
 By day, Jennie works as a special education teacher and behavioral analyst.
 She has extensive experience navigating the education system, advocating for children's needs and creating IEPs and 504 plans.